 Bachelor of Science in Applied Food and Nutrition

 Grand Valley State University's Bachelor of Science in Applied Food and Nutrition program is an innovative Didactic Program in Dietetics (DPD) incorporating elements of competency-based education.
-The bachelor’s program is part of Grand Valley's Department of Allied Health Sciences and College of Health Professions.
+The bachelor’s program is part of Grand Valley's School of Interdisciplinary Health

 Graduates of the AFN program are eligible for accredited supervised practice (dietetic internship) programs and coordinated graduate programs leading to eligibility for the CDR credentialing exam to become a registered dietitian nutritionist (RDN).
 AFN graduates seeking admission to a dietetic internship must participate in the computer matching system through the online dietetic internship centralized application process (DICAS).
 Applicants must register with D&D Digital.
 There is a $50 computer matching fee.